 Challenging himself by alternating between several painting series simultaneously, Prahl explores micro and macro, tangible and theorized, phantasmagoric and factual.
 Regardless of topic, all of his work shares an intense focus on color.
-The variation between lines and shapes is often minimal, creating a soothing, almost fleshy graduated surface.
+The variation between lines and shapes is often a subtle shift in hue, creating a soothing, almost fleshy graduated surface.

 Originally from Potsdam, New York, Colin Prahl earned a BFA in illustration at Rhode Island School of Design and relocated to New York City soon afterwards.
 Colin’s work has been included in several group shows throughout the U.S. including New York, Nevada, Nebraska, Connecticut and Rhode Island.
-His work has been featured in Hyperallergic, Paradigm and BOMB magazine.
-Colin Prahl manages an artists' retreat in India, and has his sights set on traveling extensively in the U.S. Still early in his career, Neesh is thrilled to have such an ambitious and visionary artist join our tightly curated roster of artists.
+His most recent show curated by Sirus Fountain will be shown at Imaginary Clouds Collective in Philadelphia, and is the first exhibition to include work from his Modular Diagram series.
+Prahl’s work has been featured in Hyperallergic, Paradigm and BOMB magazine.
+Colin works with an artists' retreat in India, and has his sights set on traveling extensively in the U.S. Still early in his career, Neesh is thrilled to have such an ambitious and visionary artist join our tightly curated roster of artists.

 Photos of the artist forthcoming, please stay tuned!